What makes Holy Communion a sacrament?

-The Christian way of viewing the faith and the world is 'incarnational' (God's purpose is done through earthly stuff, such as a Jewish nation or a person Jesus) and 'sacramental' (God's saving work, as promised, is borne through earthly stuff, such as Jesus Himself, and what He said would bear His presence).
+The Christian way of viewing the faith and the world is 'incarnational' (God's divine presence and activity is found in earthly stuff, such as a Jewish nation or a person Jesus) and 'sacramental' (God's saving work, as promised, is borne through earthly stuff, such as Jesus Himself, and what He said would bear His presence).

 Where there is no faith, it's not that holy communion doesn't do its thing, but that the person didn't receive it right.
 If someone takes a gift and throws it in the trash bin, they get no gain from what was given, no matter how good or effective it is.